 Where Can I Get Information and Education About My Blood or Bleeding Disorder?

 NHF believes in giving people the tools they need to manage their health and make informed decisions around their care, and live healthy, productive lives.
 NHF’s Steps for Living website provides educational information for all life stages.
 We created vetted, unbiased educational content on a variety of topics – from gene therapy to mental health – to help affected individuals and their family members thrive.
 Our educational content is available through webinars, chapter events, and at NHF’s Bleeding Disorders Conference.

 For specific questions about your bleeding disorder, you can contact HANDI, NHF’s Information Resource Center.
 Our information specialists will be happy to assist you with questions about bleeding disorders

-NHF is dedicated to serving all people with a bleeding disorder in the US.
+NHF is dedicated to serving all people with a blood or bleeding disorder in the US.
 We provide online education for people with rare factor disorders, and a conference for people with hemophilia and inhibitors.
 We work with the Centers for Disease Control and Prevention (CDC) to lower the number of undiagnosed women with bleeding disorders through our outreach campaign, Better You Know.
 NHF’s Guías Culturales are Latinx members of the bleeding disorders community who assist other Latinx families in accessing services and healthcare.
 NHF also invests in the next generation of leaders through its National Youth Leadership Institute (NYLI).

 How Does NHF Protect Access to Healthcare?